SyedUmairCodes/dashboard-fe/README.md

 # Responsive dashboard design

 Frontend dashboard design using vanilla CSS and HTML.
+You can see the live demo [here](https://dashboard-fe.netlify.app/).

 ## Technologies